-- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school. - 2.
-Priority will next be given to children living in the catchment area with siblings at the school.
+- 1. Highest priority will be given to children in care and all children previously in care who apply for a place at the school. - Priority will next be given to children with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 3.
-Children living in the catchment area. - 4.
-Children living outside the catchment area with siblings at the school.
-Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
-Priority will not be given to children with siblings who are former pupils of the school. - 5.
+Children living in the villages of Barway and Barcham. - 4.
+Children living in Soham. - 5.
 Priority will next be given to children of staff at the school, in either of the following circumstances: - a) The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
 Children living outside of the catchment area of the school.

 In cases of equal merit, priority will go to the child closest to the school by the shortest straight line distance from the reference point of the home to the reference point of the school both as determined by the National Land and Property Gazateer (NLPG).
-These distances are produced by the Local Authority Admissions Team for the school.
+These distances are produced by the LA Admissions Team for the school.
 For families who live outside the area covered by the Cambridgeshire mapping system, distances are determined using a combination of local maps and online resources.
 A child's home address will be considered to be where they are resident for the majority of nights in a normal school week.